 This course provides an overview of the multi-faceted roles and responsibilities of the school leader at the elementary or secondary level.
 School effectiveness, student achievement, and reflective practice are critical to the understanding of the Professional Standards for Educational Leaders which frame the course.
-Students taking this for Principal certification should complete 20 hours of field experience during the 8 week session.
+Students taking this for Principal certification should complete 20 hours of field experience during the 8-week session.
 Successful completion of this course may be a requirement for additional coursework in the Principal certification program.
+M.Ed.
+School Leader K-12 students: You are required to complete 300 practicum hours during this program.
+It is recommended that you complete 15 hours of practicum during this course.
+Your course instructor will check in with you.
+You will be asked to show your time log signed by your supervisor and course instructor.